How to Prevent Overscheduling Your Employees

 3. Unfair Scheduling

-Construction companies may have different regulations when it comes to hours compared to healthcare organizations.
+Construction companies will likely have different regulations than most health care organizations.
 However, finding the appropriate guidelines can be difficult.
-Not to mention how state and city laws keep changing all the time.
-Being fair and consistent with shifts can help you avoid inconsistent work schedules which can harm your business.
+As state and city laws continue to evolve, implementing fair and consistent shifts can help you avoid inconsistent and harmful work schedules.

-According to a Workforce, predictive scheduling laws are meant to provide stability to individuals so that they can attend to their child care, health, education, and second jobs if necessary.
+According to a Workforce, predictive scheduling laws are meant to provide stability to individuals so that they can attend to their child care, health, education, and second jobs, if necessary.

 The law may direct managers to offer extra hours to existing part-time employees before hiring help or guarantee employees the minimum hours promised during the hiring process.
 Some laws also require managers to pay employees extra for any last-minute changes.

-View state minimum wage requirements.
+Click here to view state minimum wage requirements.

 4. Lack of a Formal Schedule